ergo70/IPTC-annotate/README.md

 On a Intel Core) i7-13700H, 32 GB, Nvidia RTX 2000 Ada, 8 GB, Windows 11 Pro x64: About 4 seconds per image with the llava:7b model.
 Larger models slow down annotation without noticeable improvement in annotation quality.

 ## Caveats
 caption/abstract is written and can be read back by IPTCInfo3, yet it is not visible e.g. with CaptureOne in images coming from a Canon Powershot G12 (2010-2012).
 Reason unknown, probably changes in the IPTC specification after the Powershot G12 was discontinued in 2012 or some issue of IPTCInfo3.
 IPhone and Android photos behave as expected.
+On the other hand, GIMP3 has no issues showing the data for all images so it might also be a problem of the viewers.